ticuong78/dom-agent/README.md

 ## The Solution

-dom-sentinel takes a different approach.
+dom-agent takes a different approach.
 It decomposes every DOM node into a set of scalar properties — tag name, attribute structure, depth, child count, subtree height, parent surface — and compares them field-by-field using configurable rules.
 No hashing.
 No embeddings.
 No black boxes.

 The result: fast, explainable, deterministic change detection that tells you exactly _what_ changed, _how_ it changed, and _where_ it changed — in terms you can act on programmatically.